 So, with point 5 in mind, I have put together a poster to have on hand to guide students through their artist research… Completing this reminded me that I am also in need of a word bank of some kind, so I’ll be getting on to that soon…

-A couple of other artist research resources you might find useful are below.
+I’ve listed a couple more artist research resources which may be helpful to you below.
 The first can be printed for display or smaller as a bookmark.
-Download for free from my Teachers Pay Teachers shop (please leave feedback!) here.
+Find the resource in the felt-tip-pen resource here.

-And the second is a powerpoint for a bit of ‘chalk and talk’… You can download this one from TES by clicking here.
+And the second is a powerpoint for a bit of ‘chalk and talk’… You can download this one by clicking here.

 Hopefully these may be of some use.
 I’d love to hear your tips and tricks for improving the quality of your students’ artist analysis.